 The good news is both of these issues can be prevented through honest communication with your family now.
 While it’s not always easy to broach this topic, a family gathering at the holidays might be the best time to have a conversation with your children and loved ones about your estate plan.

-Why it’s important to talk to your family
+Why it’s important to talk to your family about your estate planning

 Passing along our wealth is one thing, but what about passing along the values of work ethic and generosity that enabled us to acquire and grow that wealth in the first place?
 Too many fortunes built by one generation are lost by the next, not due to bad luck or the IRS, but due to a lack of understanding of wealth management and preservation.
 Also, when your family doesn’t appreciate the rationale behind your estate planning choices like the use of lifetime trusts, this lack of understanding can lead to conflict and resentment among family members.
 In a worst case scenario, your heirs end up suing one another.
 No one relishes the idea of family being torn apart over antiques, heirlooms, or who gets the cabin up north.
 Nevertheless, it happens far more often than anyone cares to admit.